connexcs/docs/scheduled-breakout-reports.md

 ![alt text][sheduled-report-1]

-A new page would open, from the top.
+A new page will open, from the top.
 Click on the “+” icon that is highlighted in the image given below.

 ![alt text][sheduled-report-2]

-A dialog box would open, Enter the Name, email address and select the frequency, click on “Save”.
+A dialog box should open.
+Enter the Name, email address and select the frequency, click on “Save”.

 ![alt text][sheduled-report-3]